If you set up Find My for your missing Mac

 - On the web, sign in to iCloud.com/find, then click All Devices.

 - Select your Mac to view its location on a map.
-If your Mac isn't listed, find out how you can still protect your account.
+If your Mac isn't listed, learn how you can still protect your account.

 - If your Mac is nearby, you can have it play a sound to help you or someone nearby find it.

-- Remotely lock your Mac with a passcode to help prevent unauthorised access.
+- Remotely lock your Mac with a passcode to help prevent unauthorized access.
 Tap Activate under Mark As Lost in the Find My app, or select Lock on iCloud.com.
-You can display a custom message with your phone number on your missing device's Lock Screen in case someone finds your Mac.
+You can display a custom message with your phone number on your missing device's Lock screen in case someone finds your Mac.

 - Report your lost or stolen Mac to local law enforcement.
-Law enforcement may request the serial number of your Mac.
-Find your device's serial number.
+Law enforcement might request the serial number of your Mac.
+Find your device serial number.

 - If you don't think you can recover your missing Mac, you can erase it remotely.
-This will delete all of your data from your Mac and prevent anyone else from accessing that information.
-When you erase your Mac, all of your information will be deleted from the device, and you won't be able to find it using Find My.
+This deletes all of your data from your Mac and prevents anyone else from accessing that information.
+When you erase your Mac, all of your information is deleted from the device, and you won't be able to find it using Find My.

 - Remove your lost or stolen Mac from your list of trusted devices.

 Learn more about using the Find My app to locate a lost or stolen device.

 If you can't find your Mac or didn't set up Find My

 Find My Mac is the only Apple service that can help track or locate a lost Mac.
 If you didn’t set up Find My Mac before your Mac was lost, or you can’t locate it, these steps might help you protect your data:

 - Change your Apple ID password to prevent anyone from accessing your iCloud data or using other services (such as iMessage or iTunes) from your Mac.